iacchus/iacchus.github.io-pelican/content/time.md

 title: Time is A Being
 tags: philosophy

-Time is vibration, time is a dimension.
-"Now" is not time for classical, it is for Folk.
-Times changes and is a vibration: diferent vibrations mark different times.
-Vision on tim should be corrected.
+Time is vibration, time is a dimension. «"Now" is not time for classical, it is for Folk».
+Time changes and it is a vibration: different vibrations mark different time-marks.
+Man's vision (or perception, contemplation) on time should be corrected.